Deep Joint Source-Channel Coding Over Cooperative Relay Networks: Introduction

 \section{Introduction}

-Cooperative communications allow the nodes in a communication network to leverage the resources of their neighboring nodes to boost their spectral efficiency and to enable robustness against channel fading \cite{usr_coop}.
-One of the simplest cooperation models is the relay channel, which consists of three terminals, the source, the relay and the destination (see Fig. \ref{fig:fig_system} for an illustration).
-The source broadcasts its message to both the relay and the destination, and the relay processes its received signal and forwards to the destination, while the destination performs joint decoding to recover the original message.
+The relay channel consists of three terminals, the source (S), the relay (R), and the destination (D) (see Fig. \ref{fig:fig_system} for an illustration).
+The source broadcasts its message to the relay and destination; then, the relay processes its received signal and forwards it to the destination, while the destination performs joint decoding to recover the original message.
 There are three classical relaying protocols: amplify-and-forward (AF), decode-and-forward (DF) and compress-and-forward (CF) \cite{relay_capacity, relay_capacity2, CF}, and their variations \cite{orth_relay, deter_relay}.
-In AF, the relay simply scales its received signal and forwards to the destination.
+In AF, the relay simply scales its received signal, and forwards to the destination.
 The main limitation of AF is the inherent noise forwarding.
 In DF, the relay decodes the received signal into the original bit sequence, and then re-encodes.
 While DF mitigates the noise forwarding problem, its performance becomes limited when the source-to-relay channel is poor.
 In CF, the relay forwards its received signal to the destination, but unlike in AF, it compresses the received signal using Wyner-Ziv source coding treating the signal received at the destination as side information.

-It is shown in \cite{titjscc_relay} that Shannon's separation theorem applies to the relay channel when there is no correlated side information at the relay; that is, separate compression followed by cooperative channel coding is theoretically optimal in the infinitely long source and channel blocks.
-This holds even though we do not know the capacity of the relay channel.
-Although joint source-channel coding (JSCC) is known to outperform separation in practical finite block length regimes, there are limited studies on JSCC over relay channels.
+Shannon's separation theorem applies to the relay channel (when there is no side information at the relay) \cite{titjscc_relay}; that is, separate compression followed by cooperative channel coding is optimal in the infinitely long source and channel blocks.
+Interestingly, separation theorem holds even though we do not know the capacity of the relay channel.
+On the other hand, there are limited studies on joint source-channel coding (JSCC) over relay channels.
 JSCC over cooperative relay networks is studied in \cite{titjscc_relay} from an information theoretic perspective.
-JSCC for cooperative transmission of multimedia sources have been considered in \cite{coop_multimedia, jscc_prog_fading}; however, these papers mainly consider separate codes for compression and error correction, whose parameters are optimized jointly to create robustness against channel variations.
+JSCC for cooperative transmission of multimedia sources have been considered in \cite{coop_multimedia}; however, these papers consider separate codes for compression and error correction, whose parameters are optimized jointly to create robustness against channel variations.

 \figsystem